US STOCKS-Futures little changed, S&P on track for flat week

 NEW YORK, Feb 20 (Reuters) - U.S. stock index futures were little changed on Friday, suggesting major indexes would end a quiet week with another day of slight moves as investors await clarity on a possible debt deal for Greece.

-Investors are also looking ahead to a survey on February manufacturing from financial data firm Markit.
-The preliminary reading is expected to be little changed from January.
+* Investors are also looking ahead to a survey on February manufacturing from financial data firm Markit.
+The preliminary reading is seen holding essentially flat with January.

 Editing by Bernadette Baum